r2nery/ukraine-media/Readme.md

 # Monitoring the Russo-Ukranian War Through Media

 ## Reference
-This repository is a refactored version of the reproduction package for Resonant Journalism in the Russo-Ukrainian War: A Topic Modeling Approach to Key-Point Detection, the thesis for my BSc in Economics (Universidade de Brasília - Brazil)
+This repository is a reproduction package for Resonant Journalism in the Russo-Ukrainian War: A Topic Modeling Approach to Key-Point Detection, the thesis for my BSc in Economics (Universidade de Brasília - Brazil)

 ## Features
 ### Working scrapers for 11 news outlets: